axetroy/commander.dart/README.md

 cause I don't like build the cli app with other exist lib.

-those api not graceful enough. so I want build a lib use like commander.js
+those api are not graceful enough. so I want build a lib use like commander.js

-so, you can move cli tool from Nodejs easier.
+it make you move cli tool from Nodejs easier.

 remember, This lib in developing.